 Debt outsourcing FAQs

-Is SARS permitted to appoint external Collection Agents to recover tax debt?
+Is SARS permitted to appoint external third-party debt collectors to recover tax debt?

-• According to SARS Act section 5(1)c, it allows SARS to obtain the service of any person to perform any specific act or function necessary or expedient to perform its function.
+• Yes.
+Section 5(1)c of the SARS Act allows SARS to obtain the service of any person to perform any specific act or function necessary or expedient to perform its function.

 • The recipient of the taxpayer information is required to protect and preserve the secrecy of that information in terms of section 67(4) of Tax Administration Act (TAA).
 In fact, SARS has implemented strict control measures to ensure that no taxpayer personal information is compromised by this process.

-Why was it necessary for SARS to appoint external Collection Agents?
+Why was it necessary for SARS to appoint external third-party debt collectors?

 • This was necessitated by the internal capacity and capability constraints, high debt write-offs, and an ageing debt book.
 Outsourcing is only one of several actions implemented to manage this.